zhouzi/linkhunter/README.md

 * `.getLinks()` now ignore emails by default.
 * `.looksLikeALink()` now ignore emails by default.
 * Added the `forceCleanUp` option to `.shorten()` (true by default).
-* LinkHunter is now available as a bower component: `bower install linkhunter`.
+* linkhunter is now available as a bower component: `bower install linkhunter`.

 ### 1.1.0 - 2015-06-30